openframeworks/ofBook/15_c++11/chapter.md

 Notice that `for(thing : things)` gels so well with `auto`.
 Also notice that I'm using `auto &` since:

 * At `(1)` I want to be able to change the contents of the vector, so I need a reference to the vector item rather than a copy of it.
-* At `(2)`, it makes more sense to use a reference rather than a copy because it's computationally cheaper, and means I don't have to allocate new instances of `ofxSnapChat::Friend` (which I presume is quite a complex object, since it can do things like harbour societal dispositions of what it means to be attractive with the `bool isHot()` function).
+* At `(2)`, it makes more sense to use a reference rather than a copy because it's computationally cheaper, and means I don't have to allocate new instances of `ofxSnapChat::Friend` (which I presume is quite a complex object, since it can do things like send images over the internet, and understand societal dispositions of what it means to be attractive).

 ## Summary
 * Use `for(auto thing : vectorOfThings)`
-* This works with all the STL containers (`vector`, `map`, `list`, `deque`, `set`, etc) and in some more purpose built containers (e.g. `ofxGrayCode::dataSet`)
+* This works with all the STL containers (`vector`, `map`, `list`, `deque`, `set`, etc) and in some more purpose built containers (e.g. `ofxGrayCode::DataSet`)
 * Often you'll want to do `for(auto & thing : vectorOfThings)` to use a reference rather than a copy

 # override